 Is your kitchen space large or open concept?
 The layout of your kitchen design will help establish work zones, influence counter space, and allow for seating – or maybe not.
 Your GNH designer will help you choose a layout that maximizes your larger kitchen space and supports your family’s goals.

 Here are three popular kitchen layouts for larger kitchens from KraftMaid:

 This layout uses nearly every square foot of available floor space by adding a peninsula or partial fourth wall of base cabinets to a U-shaped layout.
 Because the narrower entrance into the work zone can make a cook feel claustrophobic, this layout works best in larger kitchens.

-- Adding a short return on the open side of U-shaped layout minimizes traffic flow in and out of the work zone.
+- Adding a short return on the open side of a U-shaped layout minimizes traffic flow in and out of the work zone.

 - There are plenty of places to set up specialized zones.

 - This layout features the most corner base cabinets.
 Use corner storage solutions in your design plan to maximize utility in these awkward spaces.

 Placing cabinets along two perpendicular walls form an L-shaped layout and adapts well to a variety of spaces, making them one of the most popular kitchen layout options.